-(2) Each beneficial interest in the trust corresponds to one underlying trust interest of the company.
-Unless the trust is dissolved, it must remain the sole holder of 100% of the trust interests and at all times the company will have outstanding the identical number of trust interests as the number of outstanding shares of the trust.
-As a result of corresponding interest between shares and trust interests, each holder of shares identified in the table above relating to the trust must be deemed to beneficially own a correspondingly proportionate interest in the company.
+(3) Each beneficial interest in the Trust corresponds to one underlying trust interest of the Company.
+Unless the Trust is dissolved, it must remain the sole holder of 100% of the trust interests and at all times the Company will have outstanding the identical number of trust interests as the number of outstanding shares of Trust stock.
+As a result of the corresponding interests between shares and trust interests, each holder of shares identified in the table above relating to the Trust is deemed to beneficially own a correspondingly proportionate interest in the Company.

-The following table sets forth certain information as of March 31, 2007, regarding the beneficial ownership by certain executive officers and directors of the Company of equity interests in certain of our businesses.
+The following table sets forth certain i nformation as of March 31, 200 8, regarding the beneficial I ownership by certair n executive officers a and directors of the Company of equity interests in certain of our businesses.

-Number of Shares Percent of Class C. Sean Day Advanced Circuits, Series B Common Stock(1) 10,000 0.8%
+Owner Entity Number of Shares Percent of Class C. Sean Day Advanced Circuits, Series B Common Stock (1) 10,000 0.8%

 (1) Mr. Day is the direct owner of 6,480 shares of Series B Common Stock and Mr. Day's children are the owners in the aggregate of 3,520 shares of Series B Common Stock.
+Dividends amounting to \$229,039 for the shares directly owned by Mr. Day and \$124,416 for the shares owned by Mr. Day's children were paid for these shares during fiscal 2007.